Siddhartha Systematic Investment Scheme

 During the New Fund Offer (NFO) the size was NPR.
 20 crores (or 200 million units).
 Likewise, the size of the fund will increase when investors will purchase additional units into the fund and will decrease when investors redeem their units from the fund.
-So, the scheme size will not fixed as compared to close end funds.
+So, the scheme size will not be fixed as compared to closed-end funds.

 Where will the investors get their units of “Siddhartha Systematic Investment Scheme”?

-The investors can get their units of Siddhartha Systematic Investment Scheme in dematerialized form in their respective Demat account.
-Siddhartha Capital Limited will arrange to debit or credit the units of Siddhartha Systematic Investment Scheme from the Demat account accordingly.
+The investors can get their units of Siddhartha Systematic Investment Scheme in dematerialized form in their respective Demat accounts.
+Siddhartha Capital Limited will arrange to debit or credit the units of the Siddhartha Systematic Investment Scheme from the Demat account accordingly.

-Any Individual having valid Demat Account (BOID) and any entity whose policy does not restrict them from investing can invest in SSIS.
+Any Individual having a valid Demat Account (BOID) and any entity whose policy does not restrict them from investing can invest in Siddhartha SIP.